 Actuarial Assumptions: In February 2012, the Plan actuary performed an experience study based on actuarial valuations for the period July 1, 2006 to July 1, 2011.
 Based on this study the following assumptions were implemented effective for the July 1, 2012 actuarial valuation.
-The total pension liability was determined by an actuarial valuation as of July 1, 2016 and data rolled forward to June 30, 2017, above using the following actuarial methods and assumptions:
+The total pension liability was determined by an actuarial valuation as of July 1, 2016 and data rolled forward to June 30, 2017, using the following actuarial methods and assumptions:

-Actuarial cost method Entry Age Normal Actuarial Value of Assets 5-year smoothed market Inflation Price Inflation 0.0% Salary increases No longer required as Plan was frozen effective July 1, 2013.
-Therefore salary increases after this date will not be considered pensionable under the Plan.
-Investment rate of return 7.5% net of investment expenses Mortality rate Based on Wisconsin Projected Experience Table -2005 for women and 90% of Wisconsin Projected Experience Table -2005 for men.
+Actuarial Cost Method Entry Age Normal Actuarial Value of Assets 5-year smoothed market Inflation Price Inflation 2.8% per year Salary increases Certificated Participants: In addition to Price Inflation, service based increases of up to 3.7% per year Classified Participants: 4.0% to 5.0% per year Investment rate of return 7.5% net of investment expenses Mortality rate Based on Wisconsin Projected Experience Table - 2005 for women and 90% of Wisconsin Projected Experience Table - 2005 for men.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 Best estimates of geometric real rates of return for each major asset class as of December 31, 2016 are as follows:

-Asset Class Actual Allocation Long-Term Expected Real Rate of Return SWIB Core Fund Global Equities Fixed Income Inflation Sensitive Assets Real Estate Private Equity/Debt Multi-Asset Cash 45.0% 37.0% 20.0% 7.0% 7.0% 4.0% (20.0)% 5.4% 1.4% 1.5% 3.6% 6.5% 3.7% 0.5% Portfolio Target Allocation 85.0%
+Asset Class Actual Allocation Long-Term Expected Real Rate of Return SWIB Core Fund Global Equities Fixed Income Inflation Sensitive Assets Real Estate Private Equity/Debt Multi-Asset 45.0% 37.0% 20.0% 7.0% 7.0% 4.0% 5.4% 1.4% 1.5% 3.6% 6.5% 3.7% Cash Portfolio Target Allocation (20.00)% 79.0% 0.5%